AgoraIO-Community/Agora-Python-SDK/win-amd64/README.md

 ```bash
 python setup.py build_ext --compiler=msvc
 ```
 This will generate Python extension `.pyd`.
-Don't forget to put `.dll` files to the same path of `.pyd` file when using the generated Python API.
+Don't forget to put `agora_rtc_sdk.dll` to the same path of `.pyd` file when using the generated Python API.